F3Iyx/StockBot/README.md

 Quick note:
 The bot will be available for Windows as an .exe but you can also use it as a Python-script on Linux.
 You will need the Firefox-Webdriver geckodriver as well as the modules "Pygame" which I use to play sounds and "Selenium" in order to interact with the webdriver.
-These are included with the .exe
+The .exe is ready to go.